kurenn/ruby-dojo/docs/methods.md

 #=> 5.0
 ```

-One of the most important on why `methods` exists, is to reuse code, but also to give more meaning to a block of code, that otherwise will just be floating around.
+One of the most important things about why `methods` exists, is to reuse code, but also to give more meaning to a block of code, that otherwise will just be floating around.
 So take for example
 the `upcase` method, what would you do if that does not exist?.
 You can also think of methods like sending messages to **instances** or **objects**.
 In other words, telling a string to
 provide an upcased version of it.